sohyunwriter/LangChain-OpenTutorial/docs/17-LangGraph/01-Core-Features/01-LangGraph-Introduction.md

 ## add_messages

-The `add_messages` reducer function, referenced by the `messages` key, instructs LangGraph to append new messages to an existing list.
+The `add_messages` reducer function, referenced by the `messages` key, directs LangGraph to append new messages to an existing list.

-For state keys without annotations, each update overwrites the value, storing only the most recent data.
+In scenarios where state keys lack annotations, each update overwrites the previous value, retaining only the most recent data.

-The `add_messages` function operates by merging two inputs (`left` and `right` ) into a unified list of messages.
+The `add_messages` function merges two inputs (`left` and `right` ) into a consolidated message list.

 ### Key Features

-- **Merges Two Message Lists** : Combines two separate message lists into one.
+- **Message Lists Merging** : Combines two separate message lists into a signle unified list.

-- **Maintains Append-Only State** : Ensures that new messages are added while retaining existing ones.
+- **Append-Only State Maintenance** : Ensures new messages are added while preserving existing messages.

-- **Replaces Messages with Matching IDs** : If a message in `right` has the same ID as one in `left`, it replaces the existing message.
+- **Messages with Matching IDs** : If an incoming message in `right` shares an ID with an existing message in `left`, it replaces the existing message.
+All remaining messages from `right` are appended to `left`.

-### How It Works:
-- Messages in `right` with IDs that match those in `left` replace the corresponding messages in `left` .

-- All other messages in `right` are appended to `left` .

 ### Parameters:
-- `left` (Messages): The base list of messages.
+- `left` (Messages): The initial message list.
 - `right` (Messages): A list of new messages to merge or a single message to add.

-### Return Value:
+### Outputs:
-- `Messages` : A new list of messages that merges `right` into `left` .
+- `Messages` : Returns a new message list with replacements as described above, merging `right` into `left`.

 ### Example
+`add_messages` merges message lists by appending new messages when IDs differ and replacing existing ones if IDs match.

 ```python
 from langchain_core.messages import AIMessage, HumanMessage